sergeyk/vislab/tasks.md

 ## Next

 Aphrodite integration
-- every occurrence of vislab.repo_dirname should be replaced by path in vislab.config
 - put Adobe copyright text in relevant files
 - integrate feature.py and _feature.py: right now, messy nesting

 Features
     - Switch to using caffe instead of decaf